sonata-project/SonataAdminBundle/Resources/doc/reference/form_types.rst

 ``sonata_type_admin`` fields should only be used when editing a field which represents a relationship between two model classes.

-This Type allows you to embed a complete 'form' for the related element, which you can configure to allow the creation, editing and/or deletion of related objects.
+This Type allows you to embed a complete form for the related element, which you can configure to allow the creation, editing and (optionally) deletion of related objects.

 For example, lets use a similar example to the one for ``sonata_type_model`` above.
 This time, when editing a ``Page`` using ``PageAdmin`` we want to enable the inline